telerik/fiddler-everywhere-docs/support.md

 ### How to contact support?

-To reach out to the support team, please send an email to support@getfiddler.com (available only for Pro and Trial versions).
+To reach out to the support team, please send an email to support@getfiddler.com (available only for accounts with Pro subscription plan including an activated Trial version).

 >tip Users without an active subscription can ask their questions in the [Fiddler Everywhere community forum](https://community.getfiddler.com/support/discussions).
 Posting in the forums does not guarantee a response from the Fiddler Everywhere team, although we are trying to answer all questions.